amitgu22/enrichment-service/README.md

 ## enrichment-service

-This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using Kafka listner.
+This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using Kafka listner.This repo will cover real time scenario and includes below implementations

+##Kafak Producer - Consumer communication.

+## Domain design

+## JPA repository for CRUD operations

+## Muliple topic consumption using consumer group

+## Open API documentations.

+## Java 8 strems API

 As a prerequisite to the demo , we need to have local kafka setup.